 - (1) A person commits an offense if the person appears in a public place while intoxicated to the degree that the person may endanger the person or another.
-(Texas Penal Code 49.02) - (2) A person commits an offense if the person knowingly possesses an open container in a passenger area of a motor vehicle that is located on a public highway, regardless of whether the vehicle is being operated or is stopped or parked.
+(Texas Penal Code 49.02) Texas Penal Code Section 49.02 - Public Intoxication - (2) A person commits an offense if the person knowingly possesses an open container in a passenger area of a motor vehicle that is located on a public highway, regardless of whether the vehicle is being operated or is stopped or parked.
 Possession by a person of one or more open containers in a single criminal episode is a single offense.
-(Texas Penal Code 49.031) - (3) A person commits an offense if the person is intoxicated while operating a motor vehicle in a public place.
-(Texas Penal code 49.04) - Note that a person may also be convicted of offenses if intoxicated while operating a plane, driving with a minor in the vehicle, or boating.
-(Texas Penal code 49.045-.06) - Punishable with a minimum term of confinement of 30 days. - (4) A person commits an offense if the person, by accident or mistake while operating an aircraft, watercraft, or amusement ride while intoxicated, or while operating a motor vehicle in a public place while intoxicated, by reason of that intoxication causes serious bodily injury to another.
-(Texas Penal Code 49.07)
+(Texas Penal Code 49.031) Texas Penal Code Sec.
+49.031: Possession Of Alcoholic Beverage In Motor Vehicle | Eddington Worley (texasdwilawfirm.com) - (3) A person commits an offense if the person is intoxicated while operating a motor vehicle in a public place.
+(Texas Penal code 49.04) Texas Penal Code PENAL § 49.04 | FindLaw - Note that a person may also be convicted of offenses if intoxicated while operating a plane, driving with a minor in the vehicle, or boating.
+(Texas Penal code 49.045-.06) PENAL CODE CHAPTER 49.
+INTOXICATION AND ALCOHOLIC BEVERAGE OFFENSES (texas.gov) - Punishable with a minimum term of confinement of 30 days. - (4) A person commits an offense if the person, by accident or mistake while operating an aircraft, watercraft, or amusement ride while intoxicated, or while operating a motor vehicle in a public place while intoxicated, by reason of that intoxication causes serious bodily injury to another.
+(Texas Penal Code 49.07) PENAL CODE CHAPTER 49.
+INTOXICATION AND ALCOHOLIC BEVERAGE OFFENSES (texas.gov) - (5) A person commits an offense if the person: (1) operates a motor vehicle in a public place, operates an aircraft, a watercraft, or an amusement ride, or assembles a mobile amusement ride; and (2) is intoxicated and by reason of that intoxication causes the death of another by accident or mistake.
+(Texas Penal Code 49.08) PENAL CODE CHAPTER 49.
+INTOXICATION AND ALCOHOLIC BEVERAGE OFFENSES (texas.gov)